-All serious accidents, accidents and incidents are investigated following the provisions of Chapter V of Directive 2004/49/EC of the European Parliament and of the Council of 29 April 2004 on safety on the Community's railways and amending Council Directive 95/18/EC on the licensing of railway undertakings and Directive 2001/14/EC on the allocation of railway infrastructure capacity and the levying of charges for the use of railway infrastructure and safety certification, which was transposed to Order No. 1R-385 of 30 December 2015 of the Minister of Justice of the Republic of Lithuania 'On the approval of the description of serious accidents, accidents and incidents, and of the safety recommendations in rail transport, and Directive (EU) 2016/798 of the European Parliament and of the Council of 11 May 2016 on railway safety (new version) that must be complied with as of no later than 16 June 2019.
+All serious accidents, accidents and incidents are investigated following the provisions of Chapter V of Directive 2004/49/EC of the European Parliament and of the Council of 29 April 2004 on safety on the Community's railways and amending Council Directive 95/18/EC on the licensing of railway undertakings and Directive 2001/14/EC on the allocation of railway infrastructure capacity and the levying of charges for the use of railway infrastructure and safety certification, which was transposed to Order No. 1R-385 of 30 December 2015 of the Minister of Justice of the Republic of Lithuania 'On the approval of the description of the procedure for the drawing up and the submission of reports on the investigation of serious accidents, accidents and incidents, and of the safety recommendations in rail transport, and Directive (EU) 2016/798 of the European Parliament and of the Council of 11 May 2016 on railway safety (new version) that must be complied with as of no later than 16 June 2019.